kwikteam/phy-doc/README.md

 Future versions will allow you to spike sort raw data and make custom analyses of extracellular and spiking data.

-It is recommended to use the library in IPython (terminal or notebook) for interactive use.
-You can also use it in regular Python scripts.
+It is recommended to use the library in IPython (terminal or notebook) for interactive use. **Use tab completion without moderation**: it lets you discover the objects and methods that are available.

+You can also use phy in regular Python scripts.
 Finally, you can use the public Python API to customize the interfaces or integrate phy in your own projects.

 ### Milestones